phette23/c4l16-cli-workshop/cataloging-exercise/instructions.md

 > tail -n1 example.txt
 ```

-Rather than type them all out time and time again, we can write them all into a script where it's trivial to repeat them.
+Rather than type them all out time and time again, we can write them into a script where their repetition is trivial.
 There are some other subtleties to scripts (like telling the operating system what program to use to run the script) but let's move on for now.

 ## Running a Script